At ten weeks into your pregnancy, there are many concerns that you should have. One of them is losing your baby through vaginal bleeding.

 If you are 10 weeks pregnant, vaginal bleeding with cramping abdominal pain may be due to a miscarriage.

-Usually, vaginal bleeding may come with big clots, or you will see parts of your baby coming out.
-If you experience this, you should inform your doctor ASAP.
+Usually, vaginal bleeding may come with big clots, or you will see parts of your baby or pregnancy tissue coming out.
+If you experience this, you should inform your doctor ASAP or go to the emergency room.

 Some women might experience mild spotting, and following a routine check by their doctors, baby is okay.